 A minimum of two months reserves are required unless a higher minimum is specified in the applicable product eligibility matrix.
 Amounts to cover principal, interest, property taxes, insurance (flood and hazard) and home owner's association dues should be included in the calculation.
-Higher reserves are required as follows:
+Additional reserves are required as follows:

-Conversions: If a purchase loan is being insured, and the borrower is changing the occupancy of an existing property (e.g., current primary residence will become a rental), refer to section 3.3.3 (Occupancy Conversions) for additional reserve requirements

-- Pending Sale: If the borrower's current residence is pending sale, refer to section 3.3.4 (Pending Sale of Current Residence) for additional reserve requirements - For Sale: Pending Sale requirements in section 3.3.4 apply
+- Conversions: If a purchase loan is being insured, and the borrower is changing the occupancy of their departure residence (e.g., current primary residence will become a rental), refer to Section 3.3.3, Occupancy Conversions, for additional reserve requirements - Pending Sale: If the borrower's departure residence is pending sale, refer to Section 3.3.4, Pending Sale of Current Residence, for additional reserve requirements - For Sale: If the borrower's departure residence is For Sale but not yet pending sale, refer to Section 3.3.4 for additional reserve requirements.